ropensci/gutenbergr/README.md

   `https://www.gutenberg.lib.md.us/8/84/84.zip`.
 - We give priority to retrieving the `.zip` file to minimize bandwidth on the mirror. `.txt` files are only retrieved if there is no `.zip`.
+- gutenbergr supports both session and persistent caching of downloaded files to prevent redownloading.

 Still, this package is *not* the right way to download the entire Project Gutenberg corpus (or all from a particular language).
 For that,